-Here is an overview of our application:
+Here is an overview of our application.
+We try to keep it simple and straight forward.

 Demographic, Academic, and Financial Information

 You will provide us with your demographic, academic, and financial information.
 This is the same information that you will include in most of your college applications.
+We DO NOT ask for your home address and you do not have to upload financial documentation.

 While we will consider your GPA and extracurricular activities in selecting finalists, the most important part of your application are your two essays.